rayx0106/BCB546X-Fall2019_fasta-furious/McCarthy_AJ_Lindsay_JA_2013.md

 ### So, we did it manually.

-To download Assembly files, we used Batch Entrez and used the list of Accession numbers as the input file.
+To download Assembly files, we used Batch Entrez(https://www.ncbi.nlm.nih.gov/sites/batchentrezand) used the list of Accession numbers as the input file.

 ### Then, we perform sequence analysis using NCBI BLAST